FSA

 Save your cash for the good stuff

-When you enroll in a Flexible Spending Account (FSA), you set aside pretax money to pay for eligible healthcare and/or dependent care expenses.
+When you enroll in a Flexible Spending Account (FSA), you set aside pretax money to pay for eligible dependent care expenses.
 You never pay taxes on the dollars you set aside in an FSA, which helps you save cash.

-McIlveen offers both a Health Care FSA and a Dependent Care FSA.
+McIlveen offers a Dependent Care FSA.

 You can review the IRS rules and the maximum amounts allowed by visiting Healthcare.gov.